videojs/video.js/docs/guides/hooks.md

 `setup` is called just after the player is created.
 This allows:

-* plugin or custom functionalify to intialize on the player
+* plugin or custom functionality to intialize on the player
 * changes to the player object itself

 `setup` hook functions:

 * Take one argument
-  * player: the player that video.js created
+  * player: the player that Video.js created
 * Don't have to return anything

-Example: adding setup hook
+Example: adding a setup hook

 ```js
     var setup = function(player) {